protocolstardust/rayforce/docs/docs/content/documentation/data-types/enum.md

 ↪ (enum 'a [a b c a c c c c a])
 'a#[a b c a c c c c a]
 ```

+### :material-book-open-page-variant: For a comprehensive guide on why enums are essential for storage, how they work internally, and their role in parted tables with symfiles, see the [:material-alphabetical-variant: Symbols, Enums, and Symfiles Guide](../symbols-and-enums.md).